The role of charm and unflavored mesons in prompt atmospheric lepton fluxes

-In combination, SHiP \cite{Alekhin:2015byh,Bai:2018xum} and the forward physics program \cite{ Anchordoqui:2021ghd, Feng:2022inv} with neutrinos \cite{Bai:2022xad, Bai:2022jcs} and studies of unflavored meson production at accelerator experiments, in combination with a better modeling of the unflavored component in Monte Carlo event generators for (astro)-particle physics and more precise tunings of the relevant parameters of the latter~\cite{Albrecht:2025kbb}, will be important to better interpret existing and future data, potentially resolving the tension between current theoretical predictions and measurements of the high-energy atmospheric $\mu^++\mu^-$ flux.
+In combination, SHiP \cite{Alekhin:2015byh,Bai:2018xum} and the forward physics program \cite{ Anchordoqui:2021ghd, Feng:2022inv} with neutrinos \cite{Bai:2022xad, Bai:2022jcs} and studies of unflavored meson production at accelerator experiments, together with a better modeling of the unflavored component in Monte Carlo event generators for (astro)-particle physics and more precise tunings of the relevant parameters of the latter~\cite{Albrecht:2025kbb}, will be important to better interpret existing and future data, potentially resolving the tension between current theoretical predictions and measurements of the high-energy atmospheric $\mu^++\mu^-$ flux.
 Furthermore, refined results on the cosmic ray spectrum and composition, e.g., as recently reported by the LHAASO collaboration \cite{Lv:2024wrs}, may have an impact on predictions for prompt atmospheric leptons.

 \paragraph{Note Added} This version of the manuscript differs from the version first appearing in arXiv in December 2025 because it includes the new IceCube limit on prompt neutrino fluxes~\cite{Abbasi:2025rmj} that appeared in December 2025, almost simultaneously to our work.
 Although the new experimental results have some impact on part of the numerical values extracted and discussed in this work, the conclusions and main message remain essentially unchanged.